 Our pet trust is funded with sufficient funds to maintain the lifestyle that our dogs currently enjoy.
 We have selected a person that we trust to care for the dogs (known as the trustee) – and we even picked secondary people in case something happens to the first.
 And through the trust, we control where any left over money goes when our furry friends join us in the beyond – we chose animal charities like Best Friends and The Humane Society.

-Arizona and New Mexico have laws that permit the creation of pet trusts.
+Arizona have laws that permit the creation of pet trusts.
 However, the drafting of a pet trust needs to be done with care so that the provisions of the trust are followed.

 As an estate planning attorney, I know the importance of taking the first step – put a plan in place.
 As an estate planning attorney at Morris Hall I know that the plan takes into consideration the nuances in the law to help ensure our wishes are adhered to.